EVORA-project/evora-ontology/models/docs/Organization.md

     multivalued: false
   homePage:
     name: homePage
-    description: A web page that serves as the main or introductory page
+    description: A web page that serves as the main or introductory page.
     title: home page
     from_schema: https://w3id.org/evorao/
     close_mappings: